DmitriiShubin/3d_mask/README.md

 2. Depthmap estimation requires encoder-decoder NNs architectures, which creates additional computation issues for real-time processing.

 How can we avoid those issues?

 Let's summarise several assumptions that we know about the human face:

 1. In general, the face has a property of vertical symmetry.
 2. The upper part of the face (eyes and forehead) is stationary, reflects the face's position, and is irrelevant to facial expressions.
+3. Face proportions varies a bit for different people, but in general, provide a certain degree of generalization.
-3. SInce the user is always looking at the camera, the estimated degree angle is limited by -+ 30 degrees.
+4. Since the user is always looking at the camera, the estimated degree angle is limited by -+ 30 degrees.

 Sounds better, huh?